arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	> **Speaking Point:** What this app is still missing is support for authentication.
 So let's go ahead and do that.

-10. Replace the **LoginAsync** method with the following highlighted code snippet.
+10. Replace the content of the **LoginAsync** method with the following highlighted code snippet.

 	(Code Snippet - _authclient_)
 	<!-- mark:3-21 -->